-1. In order to be considered, you must attach the Open University certificate of completion for your chosen track to your application (unless you are applying for the MicroGridsPy & RAMP).

-2. Additionally, candidates are required to complete the 'Modelling, policy and political economy' course available on the Open University website, and attach the certificate of completion on the application form (this must be done also for applicants to the MicroGridsPy & RAMP).
-Please note, this course is available only in English.

-3. Furthermore, a stamped Letter of Commitment stipulating an express statement from participants' respective institutions towards attendance of the module of choice is also mandatory for attendance.
-To apply, you will have to demonstrate:

-- That the output of your study is in demand by the government that you represent; or - That the skills, tools, and teaching material that you acquire will be used in university teaching or government planning knowledge management; or - That the output will fit into policy-relevant research to be published on a visible platform.
+- 1. In order to be considered, you must attach the Open University certificate of completion for your chosen track to your application. - 2.
+Additionally, candidates are required to complete the 'Modelling, policy and political economy' course available on the Open University website, and attach the certificate of completion on the application form.
+Please note, this course is available only in English. - 3.
+Furthermore, a stamped Letter of Commitment stipulating an express statement from participants' respective institutions towards attendance of the module of choice is also mandatory for attendance.
+To apply, you will have to demonstrate: - That the output of your study is in demand by the government that you represent; or - That the skills, tools, and teaching material that you acquire will be used in university teaching or government planning knowledge management; or - That the output will fit into policy-relevant research to be published on a visible platform.